tyliang/Tengyuan.Liang/content/talk/2018-03-23-Princeton.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Information Sciences and Systems", "Statistical Learning"]
+tags = ["Information Systems", "Statistical Learning"]

 # Links (optional).
 url_pdf = ""